Department of Marketing 2024-2025 Edition

 MKT 203.
 Honors Contemporary Marketing Principles Seminar.
 3 Credit Hours.

 This course will expose students to the core marketing principles and the use of those principles to accomplish marketing tasks.
 Students will examine current marketing issues in detail and read current business/marketing periodicals on topics relevant to marketing.
+Students receiving credit for MKT 201 cannot receive credit for this course.

 Pre/Corequisites: ACG 203 or ISA 201